lokiuox/vbox-curses-remote/README.md

 # VirtualBox Curses Remote

-An ncurses client written in c for interfacing remotely (via ssh) with a server running VirtualBox.
+An ncurses client written in python3 for interfacing remotely with a linux server running ssh and VirtualBox.
 This is designed to be used with VRDE remote desktop enabled on each vm client.

-This is a work in progress.
+This is a quick and dirty solution to managing numerous virtualmachines on a machine over a network.

+Dependencies: curses, ssh4py, rdesktop

 ## Completed:

-* SSH command relay
+* Curses Menu for selecting machines
+* Open rdesktop for the selected machine
+* Turn selected machine on and off
 * SSH public key authentication

-## In Progress:

-* Ncurses menu system

 ## Todo:
+### General:
+* Installers
+* Config files

+### Curses:
+* Menu class options ( scrolling, numerical labels, etc. )
+* MenuItem object for more customizability
+* Scrolling textboxes

+### Virtualbox
+* Snapshots
+* Managing VM Properties
+* VM Info
+* VM password authentication

+### SSH:
 * SSH password authentication
-* Effective text parsing